Preheat the oven because this step-by-step recipe shows you how to roast asparagus in a sheet pan for a simple and delicious side dish.

 Spices for Roasted Asparagus

-Speaking of, there’s more to roasted vegetables than salt and black pepper.
-Roasting is a good time to get creative with vegetables and your spice rack.
+There’s more to sheet pan asparagus than salt and black pepper.
 Below are some ideas to add prior to roasting or just before serving:

 - Parmesan: roast with olive oil + salt.
 Add shredded Parmesan cheese before serving